Last updated on

 Chocolate Dulce de Leche Cake

-A couple years ago, on Ryan’s 33rd birthday, I asked him what kind of cake he wanted to celebrate.
-His reply, “it’s just got to be your best cake yet.”
+A couple of years ago, on Ryan’s 33rd birthday, I asked him what kind of cake he wanted to celebrate.
+His reply was, “it’s just got to be your best cake yet.”
 Oh, ok.
 No pressure.
 Ha!